koseidiamond/KoseiHelper/README.md

 If the player enters the trigger and they are not on the ground (or optionally, climbing), they will die.
 ### Metadata Trigger
 Allows to change the Map/Room metadata.
 Most changes only have effect once the room reloads (read the tooltips).
+### Detach Follower Trigger
+This trigger can detach followers like strawberries, keys or others.

 # Obsolete